airsahin/Wine-Quality/README.md

  This project was part of my studies during a bootcamp at Code Academy Berlin, where I applied machine learning techniques to predict wine quality using various classification algorithms.

- The project involved several steps, including data preprocessing, feature selection, model training, and evaluation.
-Key techniques used in the process included cleaning data, encoding categorical variables, scaling numerical features, and testing multiple machine learning models, such as Logistic Regression, k-Nearest Neighbors, Decision Trees, Random Forest, and Gradient Boosting.
-Hyperparameter tuning, cross-validation, and evaluation metrics like accuracy, precision, recall, and F1-score were used to assess model performance, with additional focus on models reaction to outliers.
-The goal was to find the best performing model to accurately predict wine quality based on various chemical features.
+ It involves several steps, including data preprocessing, feature selection, model training, and evaluation.
+Key techniques used in the process included cleaning data, encoding categorical variables, scaling numerical features, and testing multiple machine learning models, hyperparameter tuning, cross-validation, and evaluation metrics like accuracy, precision, recall, and F1-score were used to assess model performance.

+ I will focus on white wines on this project and the goal is to find the best performing model to accurately predict wine quality based on various chemical features.

-  This dataset is public available for research.
+  The dataset of this work is publicly available for research.
 The details are described in [Cortez et al., 2009].

   P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
   Modeling wine preferences by data mining from physicochemical properties.